Updated 2024-10-15

 Policy-Based Volume Group Backups

 These are automated scheduled backups as defined by the backup policy assigned to the volume group.
-Policy-based backups for volume groups are essentially the same as policy-based backups for block volumes, the main difference is that the backup policy is applied to all the volumes in the volume group instead of a single volume.
+Policy-based backups for volume groups are the same as policy-based backups for block volumes, the main difference is that the backup policy is applied to all the volumes in the volume group instead of a single volume.
 For general information about policy-based backups, see Policy-Based Backups.
-The process to create and configure user defined backup policies are the same for volume groups as they are for volumes, see Creating and Configuring User Defined Backup Policies for these procedures.
+The process to create and configure user defined backup policies are the same for volume groups as they're for volumes, see Creating and Configuring User Defined Backup Policies for these procedures.

 Note